-The Journal of Extension (JOE) editorial style aligns with standards set forth in the current edition of Publication Manual of the American Psychological Association (the APA manual https://apastyle.apa.org/).
-The Purdue University Online Writing Lab provides an accessible and current overview of APA style: http://bit.ly/APA7overview.
+The Journal of Extension (JOE) editorial style aligns with standards set forth in the current edition of Publication Manual of the American Psychological Association (https://apastyle.apa.org/).
+The Purdue University Online Writing Lab provides an accessible and current overview of APA 7th edition style: http://bit.ly/APA7overview.

 The journal's style guidelines also reflect discipline-specific customizations for Extension education and supersede any contradictory APA recommendations.
-For questions not addressed herein or within the APA manual, authors should consult the current edition of The Chicago Manual of Style.
 Topics are arranged alphabetically.

 Before submitting manuscripts to JOE, authors must apply the Manuscript Submission Checklist to their work.

 In general, it is appropriate to use an abbreviation only if (a) it is conventional and readers are broadly more familiar with the abbreviation than with the complete form (e.g., "DNA") or (b) considerable word count can be saved and cumbersome repetition avoided.
 If an abbreviation will be used fewer than three times, you serve readers better by writing out the term each time.
 Terms should be written out in the first instance in each article (e.g., "U.S. Department of Agriculture (USDA)"), followed by the abbreviation in all subsequent uses.